avrymi-asraf/pre-course-2021-final-boilerplate/README.md

   - Something awesome we didn't think of...
 - For added value, you can add jest/puppeteer test to test any bonus feature you implemented

-**Add an explanation in `README.md` for each bonus feature you add and a link to any resoure you used**

-## Grading policy

-- Your project will be graded by the number of automatic tests you pass
-- Using jsonbin.io
-- Extra freestyle features - Please add an explanation about the bonus features you added to the readme.md
-- new jest/puppeteer test
-- Code quality and style: indentation, Meaningful and non-disambiguate variable names, Comments documentation
-- Visual creativity, use css to make this app look awesome 💅🏿
-- Division to reusable functions, no code duplication
-- Git usage: meaningful commit messages, small commits, folder and file structures

-## Submitting

-- Change this file (README.md) and style it to showcase your solution (gifs, explanations, link to the github page, links to resources you used, etc...)
-- Submit your solution repo to the ChallengeMe system
-- Submit your repo link and github page and video to Google Classroom
-- Record a 5-10 min selfie video, describe yourself in a few words (age, location, military background, technological background).
-Also, talk about the solution you submitted (try to explain how your app works in general and which bonuses you added).
-Think about this video as an interview.

-GOOD LUCK!